 Committee (pension board) Members must be conversant with their scheme rules, which are primarily found in the scheme regulations and documented administration policies currently in force for the scheme.
-Being 'conversant' means having a working knowledge of the scheme regulations and policies, so that members can use them effectively when carrying out their duties (Code of Practice 14: Governance & Administration of Pension Schemes).
+Being 'conversant' means having a working knowledge of the scheme regulations and policies, so that members can use them effectively when carrying out their duties (General Code of Practice).
 An updated list of scheme legislation, policies and documents considered necessary for Committee Members to be conversant with the LGPS NI is available in the Committee Member Handbook.